INSPIRE-MIF/2017.2/.github/ISSUE_TEMPLATE/alternative-encoding-example.md

 # Example instance
 Provide a link to an example instance of the described example or attach an example file.

+## Sources
+Please describe/list the sources of data used in this example.

 # Underlying (INSPIRE) conceptual model
 If the encoding is implementing a conceptual model (e.g. from INSPIRE), please provide details and/or a reference to the conceptual model (e.g. the relevant INSPIRE application